cdopt/cdopt.github.io/docs/_sources/md_files/apis/manifold_torch/hyperbolic_torch.md

 `Post_process(X)` (callable)

 Return the post-processing for `X` to achieve a point with better feasibility.
-Default return `X`.